• Skip to primary navigation

 Protect yourself and your children with a FREE flu shot and protect yourself from the misery and the medical bills associated with the flu.

-Because lines are long these days at walk-in clinics offering Covid-19 testing, we recommend you get your flu shot at a location where there is no Covid-19 testing.
+Because there can be a long wait these days at walk-in clinics offering Covid-19 testing an booster shots, we recommend you get your flu shot at a location where there is no Covid-19 testing.

 It’s also a good idea for adults – especially seniors – to get a FREE pneumonia shot to protect against the lung infection that can be part of Covid-19 or the flu.